Where to go in New Zealand

 List of regions

 You're never far from the water in Auckland, a city that has more recreational boats per capita than any other city in the world, earning it the name the ‘City of Sails'.
+Head out from its bustling harbour to discover islands and wineries in the Hauraki Gulf.

 Extreme climate and extreme geography are the hallmarks of the west coast of New Zealand, a narrow strip of land hemmed in by the Tasman Sea and the Southern Alps, the backbone of the South Island.